 1. Uncover Overspending Behaviors

-The first step to learn how to stop spending money is to uncover your overspending behaviors.
+The first step to learning how to stop spending money is to uncover your overspending behaviors.
 While the other tips will help, in the end, this tip will make the biggest difference in how you handle money.

 We just covered the top 10 causes of overspending money.
 But, which one do you relate to the most?